4 minute read

 Read on for further information about how you may be impacted if you want to keep an analogue alarm and the options available to you.

-With digital lines, all calls will go through a digital hub, which is connected to the mains power.
+With digital lines, all calls will go through a Home Hub which is connected to the mains power.
 If there is no power, no call will be able to go through.

-Even if your personal alarm has a battery backup, you will still not be able to contact the Emergency Response Centre as the alarm unit would be connected to the digital hub which would not be able to make or receive calls during a power outage.
+Even if your personal alarm has a battery backup, you will still not be able to contact the Emergency Response Team as the alarm unit would be connected to the Home Hub that would not be able to make or receive calls during a power outage.

 Telephone landline customers who are considered vulnerable can ask BT to be excluded from the upgrade and can continue to use their existing equipment.
 However, this should not be considered a long-term solution as analogue telephone lines will no longer be maintained after 2025.

-Some telephone providers will also offer vulnerable residents a battery backup for their digital hub that can be used in the event of a power cut.
+Some telephone providers will also offer vulnerable residents a battery backup for their Home Hub that can be used in the event of a power cut.

 However, it will depend on your provider as to whether your backup battery pack will work with your personal alarm unit.
 Additionally, it will only provide power for approximately 1 hour.

 The best and most reliable solution will be to change your personal alarm to a digital model.
-Taking Care have a range of devices that are digital ready and will work on the upgraded telephone lines:
+Taking Care have a range of devices that are fully digital and do not require a telephone landline:

 These devices operate using a multi-network SIM, similar to how a mobile phone works.